kumatheworld/tracking-sanity/Datasets.md

     * Examples:
         * The 75th bounding box `(348, -10, 32, 35)` of `Biker`
         * The 274th bounding box `(268, 60, 60, 83)` of `Trellis`, whose resolution is `320 x 240`
-    * The coordinate origin is not clear for this reason.
+    * The coordinate base is not clear for this reason.
 * 2 videos have invalid bounding boxes at the very end.
     * The 698th bounding box `(0, 0, 0, 0)` of `Board`
     * The 472nd bounding box `(0, 0, 0, 0)` of `Twinnings`